 Kentucky is a primarily rural state, incorporating 54 Appalachian counties, and characterized by a high poverty rate relative to other U.S. states.
 The geographic isolation of Kentucky’s rural communities poses significant challenges for persons with disabilities in achieving competitive, integrated, and lasting employment, and community participation and integration.

 The rural nature of Kentucky and the centralization of employment opportunities in urban areas create significant transportation and access barriers to employment opportunities.

-The state-federal vocational rehabilitation system in Kentucky faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two geographically distinct regions of the state:
+The state-federal vocational rehabilitation system in Kentucky faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two geographically distinct regions of the state:

 National average = 6.3%

 The rate of disability among non-institutionalized working-age people is second highest in nation.

 People with disabilities = $30,200

 Poverty in Appalachia is extreme and qualitatively different from other rural areas of the United States.